RallyTechServices/requirements-tracability-matrix2/README.md

 # TS-RTM2

-An app to configurably deep export a selection of items
+An app to configurably export a selection of items and its descendants

 ## Summary/Description